elbuit/mfrc522cli/README.md

 ![](mfrc522_cli_bb.png)
 ## This is a cli serial interface for mfrc522
   It allows to copy, modify or clone cards using a serial interface commands.
-  It also allows to write block zero
+  It also allows to write block zero or fix a magic card

 Commands: read, write, lka, show, lb, clean, fix